 How are board members selected?

-As indicated by YANA’s by-laws, the National Board has established a standing Governance Committee to attend to governance matters, including the selection of candidates for open Director seats.
+As indicated by YANA’s by-laws, the Global Board has established a standing Governance Committee to attend to governance matters, including the selection of candidates for open Director seats.
 Three months prior to an election, the Governance Committee solicits recommendations for candidates from the general YANA membership.
-The Governance Committee selects a slate of qualified candidates from this pool to present to the National Board for a vote at its Annual Meeting.
+The Governance Committee selects a slate of qualified candidates from this pool to present to the Global Board for a vote at its Annual Meeting.
 A simple majority is required to elect a new Board member.
 In searching for candidates, the Governance Committee takes into account the following considerations: (a) a Member’s demonstration of leadership, contribution and/or service to Yale and his/her community or society at large, (b) the gender and diversity of the composition of the Members of YANA and (c) geographic diversity and proportional size, based on the number of members, of local chapters.
-The National Board may adopt additional guidelines and considerations as are appropriate to ensure adequate representation of Members on the National Board.
+The Global Board may adopt additional guidelines and considerations as are appropriate to ensure adequate representation of Members on the Global Board.

 How can I meet or speak with other members and learn more?

 Does YANA maintain an email list?
-If so, how can I sign-up?
+If so, how can I sign up?